the-medium-place/code-refactor/README.md

 * `.search-engine-optimization h2` and `.social-media-marketing h2` selectors have identical styles.
 I combined them into a single block of code at **Line 143**.

+* `.search-engine-optimization`, `.online-reputation-management` and `.social-media-marketing`: added `overflow:auto;` so content does not spill out of container with resizing of the page